arizona-linguistics/ailt/docs/team.md

 - [NAMA](https://linguistics.arizona.edu/ma-native-american-languages-linguistics){.external-link target=_blank} M.A. in  Native American Languages & Linguistics, University of Arizona.
 - [HLT](https://linguistics.arizona.edu/ms-hlt){.external-link target=_blank} The Human Language Technologies Program (online), University of Arizona.

-## Founding Team
+## Core Team

 We began this project in Summer 2023 at the University of Arizona, with the idea to bring together expertise in language revitalization and reclamation with that in human language technologies.
-Our founding group members included:
+Our current core group members include:

 ### Amy Fountain
 <p><img src="../img/people/amy.jpg" width="100px"></p>